-Speed Dials
+Speed Dialing

-The user can configure up to 8 speed dials in the SPA-841.
-To configure a speed dial, select the Speed Dial option under the i menu.
-The user can configure a speed dial for digit 2, 3, ..., and 9.
+The SPA941 has eight programmable speed dial numbers which can be set either through the GUI, or through the User tab of the phone's web page.
+To use the GUI to configure the speed dial, select the Speed Dial entry after pressing menu key.
+The speed dial numbers are assigned to the digits two through nine.
 If a slot is not configured, it will show <Not Assigned> on the entry.
-High light the speed dial entry you want to add or modify, press SK(edit) to make the changes, and press SK(ok) to store the value.
+Highlight the speed dial entry you want to add or modify, press SK(edit) to make the changes, and press SK(ok) to store the value.

 A speed dial entry can be a phone number or URL.
 The user can also enter a name that matches one of the directory entries.
-As you enter the value, the SPA-841 will attempt to match the entry to the directory entries and brings up a list of potential matches on the screen.
+As you enter the value, the SPA941 will attempt to match the entry to the directory entries and brings up a list of potential matches on the screen.
 User can scroll down to select one of the suggested entries.